Over 1,000 crews work to keep roads clear during snowstorm in Mass.

 FITCHBURG, MA (WHDH) - Light flakes began falling in Fitchburg overnight and started to accumulate early Wednesday morning.

-Some of the side streets are coated with snow, making for a messy commute.
+The side streets are coated with snow, making for a messy commute.
+However, plow trucks are working to keep the roads clean.

 The Massachusetts Department of Transportation said that they have 1,178 crews working to treat and clear the streets.